Steps to Inquirer

 Find out how long you’ve been a member of your current congregation.
 In this phase, you are required to have been an active member of a Presbyterian Church (USA) congregation for at least 6 months within the Presbytery of the Pacific.

 You will need to complete Forms 1A-2B during the Inquiry phase of preparing for ministry.
 Click here to view all Inquirer Forms.
+Pacific Presbytery requires one additional question for Inquirers to fill out that is not included in the forms from the Office of General Assembly.
+Download Form 1B-1.
 Submit them to your Clerk of Session prior to the interview you schedule with your session.
 This is how they will learn about you and your call to ministry.
 Take your time and answer all of the questions thoughtfully and carefully.
 Computer-generated or typed responses are required.
 The content, the presentation of your paperwork, as well as the thought and care put into answering each question will determine the initial impression you make to both your session and the Commission on Preparation for Ministry (CPM).
 The CPM are the elected members of the Presbytery who are responsible for shepherding inquirers and candidates for ordination as Teaching Elder in the PC (USA) through the process of discerning and embracing their call to ministry.

 STEP 3 – Appear before your Session